zeux/zeux.github.io/drafts/2014-12-20-page-fault-queue.md

 Let's look at some numbers.
 When the pool is not used, we're allocating ~600 Mb from the system.
 We can confirm that we get page faults on all of this memory by inspecting the page fault counter (we can read it using `GetProcessMemoryInfo` call from `Psapi.h`); it's 152k in our case which, given a 4k page size, means that every single allocation we perform is initially using non-committed pages so we have to pay the page fault cost.

-Bruce Dawson measures the cost of page faults to be 175 us per Mb, which for 500 Mb (600 Mb without pool vs 100 Mb with pool) is... wait for it...
+Bruce Dawson measures the cost of page faults to be 175 &mu;s per Mb, which for 500 Mb (600 Mb without pool vs 100 Mb with pool) is... wait for it...
 87 ms. Which is suspiciously close to the observed timing difference (204 ms - 120 ms) for 8 threads.
 For 1 thread the memory difference is 200 Mb, and the timing difference is 38 ms which is exactly equal to 471 ms - 433 ms!

-It looks like based on the observed behavior we can come to a conclusion - you will pay 175 us for every megabyte of pagefaults (so ~680 ns for one page fault), page fault processing is single-threaded and if you happen to hit a page fault in two threads their execution will be serialized.
+It looks like based on the observed behavior we can come to a conclusion - you will pay 175 &mu;s for every megabyte of pagefaults (so ~680 ns for one page fault), page fault processing is single-threaded and if you happen to hit a page fault in two threads their execution will be serialized.
 Which can be a significant problem if you're processing a lot of data using all available cores with otherwise heavily optimized code.

 ### The devil is in the detail